david-walters/Milestone-2/README.md

-# Dave' Game - Milestone Project 2
+# Dave's Game - Milestone Project 2

 This is a website that I created which is my second assignment on the Front-End Web Development course with The Learning People.
 The tasks of my assignment were the following;